John Williams Net Worth in 2025: How the Legendary Composer Built a $300 Million Fortune

 John Williams was born on February 8, 1932, in Queens, New York City, to Esther and John Sr., a percussionist who inspired his early musical journey.
 He grew up with three siblings — Jerry, Joan, and Donald.
 In 1948, the Williams family relocated to Los Angeles, where young John attended North Hollywood High School.

-His passion for music led him to study composition at UCLA, where he trained under Italian composer Mario Castelnuovo-Tedesco.
+Driven by an early fascination with orchestration, Williams pursued composition at UCLA, studying under renowned Italian composer Mario Castelnuovo-Tedesco, whose mentorship helped refine his technical style.
 Williams briefly attended Los Angeles City College, where he honed his skills playing jazz piano in the school’s band.
 In 1951, he joined the U.S. Air Force, serving until 1955, where he arranged and conducted music for military bands.
 After his service, Williams enrolled at the prestigious Juilliard School in New York and also studied at the Eastman School of Music at the University of Rochester, further deepening his classical training.

 Career